Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

-For more than a century, Dickinson Wright’s attorneys have provided expert advice to financial institutions of all sizes regarding the governmental regulation of their structures, activities and transactions.
-The experience and judgment of our attorneys can make a critical difference to our clients as they deal with the increasing burden of regulation stemming from far-reaching reforms that were adopted as a result of the financial crisis.
+For more than a century, Dickinson Wright’s banking and finance attorneys have provided insightful legal advice to financial institutions of all sizes regarding the government regulation of their structures, activities, and transactions.
+The experience and judgment of our attorneys can make a critical difference to our clients as they navigate the multifaceted effects of such regulation.

 We serve a broad range of clients, including holding companies and banks (from community institutions to some of the largest banking organizations in the world) as well as other depository institutions and non-depository lenders.
 Dickinson Wright’s experienced attorneys help our clients achieve their business objectives in the increasingly complex regulatory environment in which they operate, and assist them in maintaining their relationships with regulators.

-We counsel our clients on a wide range of issues related to governmental regulation, including:
+We counsel our clients on a wide range of issues related to government regulation, including:

-- Corporate transactions, such as securities offerings and M&A
+Corporate transactions, such as securities offerings and mergers and acquisitions

 Effects of new laws, regulations, and policies